genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Duplicated reads are reads of identical sequence composition and length, mapped to the same genomic position.
-Marking duplicated reads can help speed up processing for specific apps, e.g. cariant calling step, where processing additional identical reads would lead to early PCR amplification effects (jackpotting) contributing noise to the signal.
+Marking duplicated reads can help speed up processing for specific applications, e.g. variant calling step, where processing additional identical reads would lead to early PCR amplification effects (jackpotting) contributing noise to the signal.